-This topic describes how to edit and execute an SQL statement in the SQL window.
+This topic describes how to edit and execute SQL statements in the SQL window.

 Background information